PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 Type an integer:
 ```

 Type in a number, then hit enter.
-Yous shoudl then see something like this.
+You shoudld then see something like this.

 (shell)
 ```